9180 Manager VI, MTA (Senior Operations Manager of Cable Cars)

 |Job Type||Permanent Exempt|

-File immediately.
-May close at anytime, but not before Friday, October 11, 2013.
-Applicants who filed under the terms of the announcement PEX-9180-M00019 issued October 31, 2012 must reapply in order to be considered for this recruitment.
+Applicants who filed under the terms of the announcement PEX-9180-M00075 issued September 30, 2013 must reapply in order to be considered for this recruitment.

 The Cable Car Division is being organized within Muni to house all operational functions under the lead of a single position, the Senior Operations Manager who will manage an organization of roughly 80 full-time equivalent employees and an annual operating budget of roughly $28.9 million.
 The Division will include operators, maintenance mechanics, street inspectors, and a fleet engineer aligned in a single organizational structure unique within Muni.

-Essential Duties: Provides day-to-day management of overall transit maintenance and public transportation operations of the Cable Car Division in accordance with policies and directives established by the Director of Transit, SFMTA Board of Directors and Director of Transportation.
-Provides support and direction of the various functions and activities of the Cable Car unit such as planning, monitoring and evaluating staffing levels including operational and maintenance programs; monitors and evaluates the safety, effectiveness, and efficiency of the transportation system and identifies improvements; formulates, prepares and monitors the annual budget; assists with strategic planning and the development and implementation of long-range and short-term goals; makes or recommends final decisions regarding policy, operations and administrative procedures; receives and analyzes division reports, and directs the preparation of monthly and annual reports.
+Provides day-to-day management of overall maintenance and transit operations of the Cable Car Division in accordance with policies and directives established by the Director of Transit, SFMTA Board of Directors and Director of Transportation.
+Provides support and direction of the various functions and activities of the assigned unit such as planning, monitoring and evaluating staffing levels including operational and maintenance programs; monitors and evaluates the safety, effectiveness, and efficiency of the system and identifies improvements; formulates, prepares and monitors the annual budget; assists with strategic planning and the development and implementation of long-range and short-term goals; makes or recommends final decisions regarding policy, operations and administrative procedures; receives and analyzes division reports, and directs the preparation of monthly and annual reports.

 This position directs activities to ensure compliance with local, state and federal guidelines including other regulatory requirements, coordinating and monitoring activities and developing programs and initiatives to support revenue service requirements.
 Provides management and policy support and may be required to perform duties in absence of Director of Transit.
 The position is subject to 24 hour call-back during emergency situations.
 Other essential duties shall include but not limited to: